Christopher Griffiths (cricketer)

-Christopher James Griffiths (born 20 November 1971) is an English cricketer.
-Griffiths is a right-handed batsman who bowls right-arm medium pace.
+Christopher James Griffiths (born 20 November 1971) is a former English cricketer.
+He was a right-handed batsman and right-arm medium pace bowler.
 He was born in Bradford, Yorkshire.

 Griffiths represented the Leicestershire Cricket Board in 3 List A matches.
 These came against Hertfordshire in the 1999 NatWest Trophy, the Durham Cricket Board in the 2000 NatWest Trophy and the Northamptonshire Cricket Board in the 1st round of the 2002 Cheltenham & Gloucester Trophy which was played in 2001.

-In his 3 List A matches, he scored 38 runs at a batting average of 19.00, with a high score of 25.
-With the ball he took 4 wickets at a bowling average of 22.50, with best figures of 2/19.

-He currently plays club cricket for Market Harborough Cricket Club in the Leicestershire Premier Cricket League.
+He later played club cricket for Market Harborough Cricket Club in the Leicestershire Premier Cricket League.